Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/cane/README.md

 It is possible to apply these transformations to specific columns only instead of the full dataset (follow the example).

+New Feature :

+[x] - New function called multicolumn (for PCP and IDF only).
+This function will aggregate 2 or more columns into a single one and apply the transformation to it.
+Afterwards it will map the transformation obtained into the disaggregated columns.

 # Installation

+## Stable Version
 To install this package please run the following command

 ``` cmd
 pip install cane

 ```